 Continuing Education Credit through the University of Pittsburgh’s Continuing Education Department:

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Pittsburgh School of Medicine designates this live activity for a maximum of 10.0 AMA PRA Category 1 Credits™.
-Each physician should only claim credit commensurate with the extent of their participation in the activity.
+The University of Pittsburgh School of Medicine designates this live activity for a maximum of 11.5 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other health care professionals are awarded 1.1 continuing education units (CEU’s) which are equal to 11.5 contact hours.